 The Brigantine Castle closed in 1984.
 The park had only been open for about eight years.
 A storm in 1982 caused substantial damage to the park, and it struggled to recuperate or rebound in the following years.
 The park’s owners eventually decided to close it down, as attendance was declining and the cost of repairs was too high.

 Parks that are still flourishing

 There are still some amusement parks and theme parks flourishing down the shore.
-Playland’s Castaway Cove in Ocean City in Ocean City, and Casino Pier and Breakwater Beach waterpark in Seaside Heights New Jersey just to name a few.
+Playland’s Castaway Cove in Ocean City in Ocean City, and Breakwater Beach waterpark in Seaside Heights New Jersey just to name a few.

 Six Flags Great Adventure